-Where substance use disorder or behavioral addictions are present, all other aspects of life are abandoned.
-Addiction is actually the very opposite of taking care of your needs.
+Addiction is actually the very opposite of taking care of your needs, so we need many tools in our recovery first aid kit.
 Self care both for people struggling with addictions, and for their loved ones simply doesn't exist.
 There is a kind of destructive conditioning that takes place that has to be replaced with loving self care in every area.
 Here's what recovery healing looks like.

 We list physical health at the top of the list because it sets the basis for all healing.
 Following the basics of physical health is an essential foundation for the other four areas of recovery healing.
 Physical health entails seven basics.
 If you didn't learn them as children, now's the time.

-- Eat healthy means not living on junk food, snack bars, Starbucks sugary/caffeine drinks, chips, and candy alone.
-This means having real food at breakfast, lunch, and dinner.
-It doesn't mean eating a lot.
-It means giving the brain and body the nourishment it needs to heal from neglect.
-Good protein, fruits, vegetables, healthy fat and carbs.
+- Eat healthy.
+Living on junk food, snack bars, Starbucks sugary/caffeine drinks, chips, and candy alone can sabotage your success.
+Have real food at breakfast, lunch, and dinner.
+Give your brain and body the nourishment it needs to heal from neglect.
+This includes: good protein, fruits, vegetables, healthy fat and carbs.

-- Get enough rest means not overdoing as you have done in the past.
+- Get enough rest.
+Don't over-do-it as you have done in the past.
 Either too much caring for others or too much partying makes you sleep deprived.
 Stop.
 Rest more.
 Take some time to just relax and let go.
 But most of all, sleep, sleep, sleep.

 - Exercise 5 times per week.
 All right, this may seem excessive, but exercise can be a half an hour walk.
 It can mean taking the stairs instead of the elevator.
 It can mean yoga, or dance or any number of activities that get you moving.
 Just move is the operative exercise word.

-- Seek medical help as needed means don't wait when you have symptoms.
+- Seek medical help as needed.
+Don't wait when you have symptoms.

 - Take medications as prescribed.
 This is critical if you need meds for your addiction recovery or other mental illness.

-- Maintain basic hygiene this is easy.
+- Maintain basic hygiene.
 Take showers, wash your hair, hands and face, brush your teeth.
 Keep your clothes clean.
 Change your clothes.
 Do all the self care necessary to look and feel good.

-- Stay clean and sober means whatever your program requires.
+- Stay clean and sober.
 You may be taking meds to stay off your drug of choice or a medication for depression.
 For our purposes, you are clean and sober if you're doing what your doctor or addiction plan tells you to do.

 Our emotional lives are also often neglected when dealing with addiction.
 Neglected emotions can cause problems such as denial, anger outbursts, unresolved grief, and depression.
 There are many ways to focus on feelings.
 It means allowing yourself to feel but not allow your feelings to rule your life.

-- Feel you feelings but don't get stuck in them.
+- Feel your feelings, but don't get stuck in them.
 Feelings aren’t good or bad, they just are.
 You can feel mad as long as you don't act out your anger on others, or have anger rule your emotional state.

 - Journal about you thoughts and feelings.
 Writing helps to get it out.
 When you write about it, you are letting it go.